fictive-kin/openrecipes.site/README.md

 ## Adding pages

 Put a file in the `/pages` directory with a name like `file-name.md` extention.
 The page will be served as HTML from the path `/file-name/`

+## Deploying the site

+We'll use the `ghp-import` command when I figure out how it works.